 |Rivers and Lakes|

-There are 4 principal rivers Eastgate Anglers uses for guided trips- the Shoshone River, including the North and South Fork of the Shoshone; the Clarks Fork of the Yellowstone and the Greybull.
+There are 4 principal rivers Eastgate Anglers uses for guided trips- the Shoshone River, including the North, South Fork, and lower Shoshone; The Bighorn river; the Clarks Fork of the Yellowstone and the Greybull.
 Newton Lake and Luce Lake are utilized for still water fisheries.
 Each river or lake has specific characteristics and lends itself to certain types of fishing.

 North Fork of the Shoshone-

 A free stone stream originating from the east side of Yellowstone Park, the North Fork of the Shoshone is 50 miles of river with 7-8 major tributaries.
 In the spring the North Fork has a major spawning run of Cutthroat, Rainbows, and Cut-bows from the Buffalo Bill Reservoir.
 Fish average 15-16 inches in length, but catching 20 inch fish is not uncommon.
 Fishing is good on the North Fork from the second week of March till run off (usually the second week of May) and the second week of July till the end of September and the views on this river are incredible!

 For pictures of the North Fork of the Shoshone click here.

 The South Fork Valley is exceptionally beautiful and offers an opportunity to catch Brown Trout, Rainbows, Cutthroats and Brook Trout.
 The majority of the lower 40 miles is private.
 The upper river was scoured by late season rains and runoff in 2008 but is back and fishing pretty well in 2014.
 We usually don't guide much on the South Fork but if you are a fit, adventurous angler, this can make for a memorable trip!